hhthunderbird/lnmtgg/public/docs/tools/number-base-converter/faq.md

 - General calculations (decimal)
 - Color codes (hex)
 - Network protocols

-## How do I handle large numbers?

-For large numbers:
-- Consider using BigInt
-- Watch for precision loss
-- Use appropriate data types
-- Consider number size limitations

 ## What are the best practices for number conversion?